lzmoosheig/DAI-HTTP-INFRA/README.md

 ![](https://i.imgur.com/RfAhdoi.png)

-Now, you can access to the static web server at localhost and dynamic web server at localhost/api

 For the moment, the static and dynamic servers are replicated 3 times.
 You can change this number directly in docker-compose.yml under the section 'replica'.

 ## Ajax request